-During the reporting period, Accelya has diligently measured its carbon footprint for FY'20, '21, and '22.
+During the reporting period, Accelya has diligently measured its carbon footprint since FY 20.
 To ensure accuracy and relevance, we set emissions boundaries in alignment with international best practices, using the GHG Protocol framework.
 This transparent approach allows us to account for our carbon emissions and take necessary actions to reduce them.